drupalhu/drupal.hu/docroot/sites/all/modules/contrib/memcache/README.txt

  - wait_time * wait_limit is designed to default to a number less than
    standard web server timeouts (i.e. 15 seconds vs. apache's default of 30 seconds).

+## CACHE LIFETIME ##

+Memcache respects Drupal core's minimum cache lifetime configuration.
+This setting affects all cached items, not just pages.
+In some cases, it may be desirable to cache different types of items for different amounts of time.
+You can override the minimum cache lifetime on a per-bin basis in settings.php.
+For example:

+  // Cache pages for 60 seconds.
+  $conf['cache_lifetime_cache_page'] = 60;
+  // Cache menus for 10 minutes.
+  $conf['cache_lifetime_menu'] = 600;

+## CACHE HEADER ##

+Drupal core indicates whether or not a page was served out of the cache by setting the 'X-Drupal-Cache' response header with a value of HIT or MISS.
+If you'd like to confirm whether pages are actually being retreived from Memcache and not another backend, you can enable the following option:

+  $conf['memcache_pagecache_header'] = TRUE;

+When enabled, the Memcache module will add its own 'Drupal-PageCache-Memcache' header.
+When cached pages are served out of the cache the header will include an 'age=' value indicating how many seconds ago the page was stored in the cache.

+## PERSISTENT CONNECTIONS ##

+As of 7.x-1.6, the memcache module uses peristent connections by default.
+If this causes you problems you can disable persistent connections by adding the following to your settings.php:

+  $conf['memcache_persistent'] = FALSE;

+## STRICT COMPATIBILITY WITH DB CACHE EXPIRATIONS ##

+Due to the way database caching works, the native Drupal cache will return expired cache objects which were set to expire in the future even after their expiration timestamp, because it doesn't clean up cache entries until the cache bins are garbage collected (normally during a cron.php run's general cache wipe).
+However, memcache can expire cached items at the specific time requested.
+Therefore the default behavior of the memcache module does not match the Drupal API for cache_set, which states that cache items set to expire in the future are kept at least until the given timestamp, after which they behave like CACHE_TEMPORARY (removed at the next general cache wipe).

+If you wish to return to the behavior described in the cache_set API, and allow expired entries to appear valid until a general cache wipe, define the following in settings.php:

+  $conf['memcache_expire_wait_gc'] = TRUE;

+This setting works independently from stampede support, though it changes the time at which timestamp-cached items are considered expired, and therefore affects the time at which stampede behavior happens (if enabled).

 ## EXAMPLES ##